StrictlySkyler/elytron/README.md

 //}
 ```

-The `produce` function will retry producing to Kafka until it succeeds or fails to reach Kafka, at which point it will throw an error.
+The `produce` function will retry producing to Kafka until it succeeds; if it fails to reach Kafka and cannot recover (such as due to a network outage), it will throw an error.

 #### The Producer Object
 Generally speaking, the `produce` method should cover all the needs for producing messages.
 However, should you need to access the underlying client, such as to assign event listeners, cockroach exposes the underlying node-rdkafka client for producers.